 As you’re reading and writing at the same time, you need to be kind to your master, and hope he’s kind with you as well.
-Common convention2 is to read on the falling edge of the clock, and write on the rising edge.
-Usually, these clocks are at about 100 KHz, which means you can go at 100 Kbps, though in theory, you could reach speeds into the realm of MHz — the only real limit, again, is how fast you can bang your bits and, at some point, how much noise you can tolerate.
+Common convention ((it’s not like this thing is over-specified!)) is to read on the falling edge of the clock, and write on the rising edge.
+Usually, these clocks are at about 100 KHz, which means you can go at 100 Kbps, though in theory, you could reach speeds into the realm of MHz – the only real limit, again, is how fast you can bang your bits and, at some point, how much noise you can tolerate.

 Now, I just mentioned noise: these inputs are going to have to be debounced, which means they are going to be at least a bit desynchronized.
 But for the BrainF interpreter, we can pretend we’re living in a noise-free world for now, and forget about debouncing for a bit – I’ll add one of those later.

 Having a few hours to kill, I decided to make this SPI slave generic, and try to make it robust (without taking the fun out of writing it).
 I want to be able to interface with it putting a pair of FIFOs in front of it – or hooking it up directly to the interpreter, if need be – so I need a good interface.
 This is what I came up with: